SaiWunnaAung/SET09623_DevOps-Group-4-/usecase/population-use-case-3.md

-# population Use Case 3 Produce the population of people, people living in cities, and people not living in cities in each country.
+# Population Use Case 3 Produce the population of people, people living in cities, and people not living in cities in each country.

 ## CHARACTERISTIC INFORMATION